 To top things off, I took some 3″ burlap ribbon and stapled it onto the back of the pallet to create a hanger.

-So what do you think?
+So what do you think about my pallet sign?
 Does it scream spring?!
-I hope so because I’m really ready for it
+I hope so because I’m really ready for it 🙂

 I want to give a huge thank you to Desiree for having me over today!